Course Code: 4gr

 What do you do with those extra 10 or 15 minutes at the end of a lesson or a school day?
 An increasingly popular strategy is to anchor your students to the material they've learned by extending learning in new avenues.

 The ultimate goal of the balanced literary framework is to create independent readers.
-In this lesson, you will learn the basics of curriculum compacting, learning contracts, and individual projects, strategies to help your students transition to independence.
+In this lesson, you will learn the basics of curriculum compacting, learning contracts, and individual projects, all of which will help your students transition to independence.

 This lesson wraps up the course by reviewing the foundation that you build for classroom learning.
 Your attitude is everything.
 Beyond that, you need to be able to encourage struggling readers and help parents extend the learning at home.